bdecoste/envoyproxy-envoy/docs/root/operations/cli.rst

   *(optional)* The logging level.
 Non developers should generally never set this option.
 See the help text for the available log levels and the default.

-.. option:: --component-log-level <string>

-  *(optional)* The comma separated list of logging level per component.
-Non developers should generally never set this option.
-For example, if you want `upstream` component to run at `debug` level and `connection` component to run at `trace` level, you should pass ``upstream:debug,connection:trace`` to this flag.

 .. option:: --log-path <path string>